alexdantas/tabscroll/README.md

 keep a consistent tab format (6 in 6 lines, or 5 in 5) each with a blank line inbetween.

+At worse, please comment (add `#` at the start of) any line that's not the tab (you know, author info, instructions, etc).
+Sorry for the inconvenience, I plan to improve a lot the detection of tabs on the future.

 ## Contact

 Hi, I'm Alexandre Dantas!
 Thanks for having interest in this project.
 Please